carnarez/pymdx-img/README.md

 **Notes:**

-Since we are abusing the `Markdown` link syntax the preprocessor needs to be called with a high priority.
+Since we are clobbering the regular `Markdown` syntax the preprocessor needs to be called with a high priority (100) to be run *before* the regular processing.